Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-You will remember something that you should not have forgotten.
+You have a will that can be influenced by all with whom you come in contact.
 </details>

 <details>